mnopqr1/mnopqr1.github.io/_posts/2021-02-17-art-and-games.markdown

 categories: art games projectideas brainstorm
 ---

 I've been collecting some ideas for projects that could be cool to try to implement and get my feet wet[^1] in web development.
-This is just an brainstorm-y list for now in the order of excitement:
+This is just an brainstorm-y list, in decreasing order of my excitement about it:

 * **A platform game for learning kanji (Japanese characters).**
     So I've been learning kanji through a [_spaced repetition_ system](https://www.wanikani.com) that does a pretty good job of gamifying the grind, but wouldn't it be cool if the mnemonics would be visual instead of textual?